 - one of the most successful ways people with osteoarthritis can find pain relief

 Getting started can be hard, especially if you are dealing with aches and pains.
 These TRX exercises are a phenomenal way to get started.
-If you have just ordered your set and need something to do while you are waiting, we have a FREE 5 Day Arthritis Adventure Challenge that would be PERFECT.
+If you have just ordered your set and need something to do while you are waiting, we have a FREE 4 Day Kickstart Your Arthritis Adventure Challenge that would be PERFECT.

 We have had people join us who needed confidence that they could actually move and exercise again.
 They were searching for a way to create motivation so they can lose unweighted weight and finally feel more energized.